-Our Nissan Leaf is six years old, has few frills, but a new battery, and has a range of about 160km, as compared to the Jaguar with an expected 450 km; we will not be driving ours to Cape Town.
+Our Nissan Leaf is now eight years old, has few frills, but a new battery, and has a range of about 160km, as compared to the Jaguar with an expected 450 kilometres; we will not be driving to Cape Town.
 But both of them get huge eco-cred.

 They mention the base price of all E-cars will be in the range $30,000 to 35,000.

-They talk about range anxiety; folks worry about running out of juice.
+They talk about range-anxiety; folks worry about running out of juice.
 That is why hybrids are so popular; they are giving rebates for them too, but much less.

-NJ had 26,000 e-cars at end of 2018 (7th in US) but last in the number of charging stations; that will be remedied by new bill too.
-They want 827 new stations.
+NJ had 26,000 E-cars at end of 2018 (7th in US) but last in the number of charging stations; that will be remedied by the bill too.

-Building a solar farm on your roof or in your garden is the future in South Africa and in much of the world.
+Building a solar farm on your roof or in your garden is the future in South Africa; and in much of the world.
 With our new inclination for reliable green energy it is the way to go, and it will certainly pay its way.

-Our solar powered generator has been astonishingly successful, but not without its hiccups.
+Our solar powered generator has been astonishingly successful but not without its hiccups.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,